vegaprotocol/specs/protocol/0044-LIQM-lp_mechanics.md

 ## Network parameters

-- `bond-penalty-parameter` - used to calculate the penalty to liquidity providers when they fail to meet their obligations.
+- `market.liquidity.bondPenaltyParameter` - used to calculate the penalty to liquidity providers when they fail to meet their obligations.
 Valid values: any decimal number `>= 0` with a default value of `0.1`.
 - `maximum-liquidity-fee-factor-level` - used in validating fee amounts that are submitted as part of [lp order type](./0038-OLIQ-liquidity_provision_order_type.md).
 Note that a value of `0.05 = 5%`.
 Valid values are: any decimal number `>0` and `<=1`.
 Default value `1`.
-- `stake_to_ccy_siskas` - used to translate a commitment to an obligation (in siskas).
+- `market.liquidity.stakeToCcySiskas` - used to translate a commitment to an obligation (in siskas).
 Any decimal number `>0` with default value `1`.

 ## What data do we keep relating to liquidity provision?